sebastianbm9507/holbertonschool-higher_level_programming/README.md

 # Holbertonschool Higher Level Programming 👨🏻‍💻

 ## Introduction
-This repository contains all the project tasks of Holberton School higher level programing program, through intensive session codes during foundations program to have solid skills with Javascript and Python.
+This repository contains all the project tasks of Holberton School higher level programing program, through intensive code sessions during foundations program to have solid skills with Javascript and Python.

 All this applying clean code techniques learned from books as:
 ### Clean coder